Skip to main content

 Nearly a quarter of American adults have arthritis.
 See arthritis stats by age, sex, and race to find out if you're at risk.

-Map of America with charts and graphs: Arthritis statistics
+Map of the U.S. with charts and graphs: Arthritis statistics

 What is arthritis?

-Arthritis, or joint disease, is inflammation of one or more of the joints, such as the knees, knuckles, wrists, or ankles.
-Arthritis starts as joint inflammation but can progress into joint pain, swelling, and stiffness.
-There are more than 100 different types of arthritis that someone can be diagnosed with, but the two most common types are rheumatoid arthritis and osteoarthritis.
+Arthritis, or joint disease, is inflammation of one or more joints, such as the knees, knuckles, wrists, or ankles.
+Symptoms of arthritis include joint pain, swelling, and stiffness.
+Some forms of arthritis, like osteoarthritis, are commonly associated with aging.
+Other types of arthritis, like rheumatoid arthritis and lupus, are autoimmune diseases that can affect people of different ages.
+There are more than 100 different types of arthritis.
+Osteoarthritis is the most common overall.
+Rheumatoid arthritis is the most common autoimmune form of arthritis.

 Arthritis is typically diagnosed after a series of physical exams, blood tests, and X-rays.
-Doctors will look for physical symptoms of arthritis and then run tests to determine what kind of arthritis someone has.
-X-rays can diagnose osteoarthritis and check for abnormalities like bone spurs, while blood tests can check for antibodies that indicate other kinds of arthritis.
+Doctors will look for signs and symptoms of different forms of arthritis and may run tests to determine what kind of arthritis someone has.
+Changes suggestive of arthritis are seen on X-rays and other imaging studies.
+Blood tests may be used to check for antibodies that indicate autoimmune forms of arthritis.

 How common is arthritis?